PixelOmen/PixelOmen/README.md

 - XQFlagger

-A CLI tool and Python package tha modifies the codec ID of a ProResXQ MOV so that it appears to be a ProRes4444 MOV.
+A CLI tool and Python package that modifies the codec ID of a ProResXQ MOV so that it appears to be a ProRes4444 MOV.

 https://github.com/PixelOmen/xqflagger